dylan-lang/opendylan/documentation/website/source/about/examples/everything_value.rst

     format-out("abs(x) = %d", if (x >= 0) x else -x end);

-Dylan methods return the value of the last expression in their body to be evaluated.
-If there is no return value declaration for the generic function then any number of values of type <object> may be returned.
+Dylan methods return the values of the last expression in their body to be evaluated.
+If there is no return value declaration for a generic function then any number of values of type :drm:`<object>` may be returned.
 This function returns the string "foo":

 .. code-block:: dylan